GEOS-ESM/GEOSldas/doc/README.OutputSpecs.md

                               ::
 ```

-To be available for output through MAPL HISTORY, a variable ("field") must be defined as an `ExportSpec` in a `GEOS_*GridComp.F90` file.
+To be available for output through MAPL HISTORY, a variable ("field") must be defined as an `ExportSpec` or `InternalSpec` in a `GEOS_*GridComp.F90` file.
 The list of variables ("fields") in the definition of each Collection consists of three columns:
 - (column 1) variable name in `GEOS_[GCNAME]GridComp.F90` file,
 - (column 2) GridComp name [GCNAME], and
 - (column 3) user-specified variable name that appears in nc4 output (optional).